Miley Cyrus Strips Down To A Lace Black Bra And Yoga Shorts

 Miley Cyrus certainly “Can’t be Tamed.”
-The pop star, who recently started dating fellow musician Cody Simpson, recently uploaded a Tik Tok video where she stripped down to her lace black bra, and fans are going wild over the revealing video.
+The pop star, who recently started dating fellow musician Cody Simpson, recently uploaded a Tik Tok video where she stripped down to a lace black bra, and fans are going wild over the revealing video.

 Cyrus has been grabbing headlines for weeks.
 First, it was because of her messy split with actor husband Liam Hemsworth.
-Though they dated for around a decade, their marriage only lasted six months, at which point Cyrus released an accusatory song about the Hunger Games hunk and began a relationship with Kaitlynn Carter.
+Though they dated for around a decade, their marriage only lasted six months.
+Shortly after, Cyrus released an accusatory song about the Hunger Games hunk and began a relationship with Kaitlynn Carter.

 Carter and Cyrus had a steamy affair that often made the front pages, but their romance fizzled after a month.
 Now, it is her relationship with Cody Simpson that keeps the 26-year-old “Wrecking Ball” singer in the spotlight.